No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 How does SnapCorrect compare to Candid, Byte, AlignerCo and Smile Direct?

 SnapCorrect has an affordable base price, and their free whitening for life is a nice perk.
 The only option that’s cheaper than them is AlignerCo (which is several hundred dollars cheaper than SnapCorrect).
-Compared to Byte, though, SnapCorrect is slow.
+Compared to Byte, though, SnapCorrect’s treatment lengths are much longer.

-Byte’s average treatment time is just 3 months.
-Smile Direct’s advantage over SnapCorrect is their SmileShops, where you can get an impression of your teeth completed in person.
+Byte’s can correct some smiles in just 4 months.
+Candid is able to offer a higher level of treatment oversight than SnapCorrect, but Candid’s price tag is much higher.
+Smile Direct’s advantage over SnapCorrect is their SmileShops, where you can get a scan of your teeth completed in person instead of the DIY impression kit.
 All told, SnapCorrect doesn’t stand out from its competitors for much except for their whitening offering.

 Is SnapCorrect better than braces and Invisalign?